 "Well, Noah, to be reasonable, you're facing quite a challenge, what with having a child in high school, and clearly you're struggling with taking responsibility, if Quinn is pushing you away, an-"

-Very suddenly, the cookies were on the floor, her back was against the wall, Puck's hands were on either side of her head, and his figure was hulking over her.
+Very suddenly, the cookies were on the floor, he had backed her up against the wall, and Puck's hands were on either side of her head, his figure was hulking over her.